Kirurumu Tarangire Lodge is situated just outside the Tarangire National Park

 Property’s age restrictions: There are no age restrictions at Kirurumu Tarangire.

-Generally recommended for children: Kirurumu is a wild, unfenced camp and its proximity to the village means that the animals here can be a little more aggressive than usual, as they are sometimes attacked by the villagers.
-Given that there are no special activities or facilities for children, we could only recommend it for older children over the age of about 8 years.
+Generally recommended for children: Kirurumu is a wild, unfenced camp and its proximity to the village means that the animals here can be a little more aggressive than usual because the villagers sometimes attack them.
+Given that there are few special activities or facilities for children, we recommend it only for children over the age of eight.

 Power supply: Generator

-Communications: There is a computer in reception which guests can use to access the internet.
+Communications: There is a computer in reception that guests can use to access the internet.
+There is no charge for this, but it uses a modem so can be very slow.

 TV & radio: There is no TV or radio.